renatododani/MCgame-/DOMMCGame/ReadMe.md

 ## Theme

-True Crime: we went with true crime because it was something we were all interested in (except poor Renato, he was just stuck with us)
+True Crime: we went with true crime because it was something we were all interested in.

 ## Languages